To promote the strongest business partnerships, build a team of people who have walked in your clients’ shoes.

 To that point, tech does not replace people.
 It must empower them.
 It has the power to unlock talents, freeing people up to focus on the creative, flexible and nuanced aspects of client engagement that offers solutions to complex problems.
 And while it can quickly identify client concerns by doing that behind-the-scenes work, automation, machine learning and other innovations are just the first steps to a new and broader fund administration model and growth.

-Another way to think about it is what I call the technology “sandwich.”
+Another way to think about it is what we call the technology “sandwich.”
 It starts with people, it ends with people.
 Technology.
 Sits in between.
 But it’s the people on either side that make it work.

 Down with silos